Click here to view as a pdf: Forage Sampling Updated 2022

 - Taking cores from bagged haylage and silage is fairly easy.
 Take 8-10 cores from different spots of the lot.
 Tape over the hole when done².
 Place samples into a forage sample bag.

 - Collect scoops or handfuls of forage from silos, bunkers, TMR mixers, and bags.
 Your hand should be in an up-facing position, much like a scoop.
 Do not shake the sample when sampling, as it will cause the fines to fall out of the sample.
 Scoop with your hand or scoop and place the sample in a bucket.

 - When sampling from bags, take 5-6 handfuls/scoops of feed.
 After taking the first set of samples, remove feed for the next feeding and take another 5-6 handfuls/scoops.
 Mix all samples together in a bucket and quarter the sample.

 - When sampling from a silo allow silage to ferment for 3 weeks and don’t take a sample from the top 3 feet.
 Run the silo unloader and collect 14 random handfuls/scoops¹.
 Put these samples into a bucket and quarter sample.

 After the samples are taken and prepared, the next step is to remove as much air as possible before sealing the bag.
 Silages can continue to ferment after a sample is taken.
 If possible it is best to vacuum seal these samples.
-If a sample will not be mailed right away it is okay to freeze sample unless you are testing for molds and mycotoxins.
-Do not freeze sample for molds and mycotoxin tests.
+If a sample will not be mailed right away it is okay to freeze the sample unless you are testing for molds and mycotoxins.
+Do not freeze samples for molds and mycotoxin tests.